godotengine/godot-docs/classes/class_streampeertcp.rst

 - void **set_no_delay** **(** :ref:`bool<class_bool>` enabled **)**

-Disable Nagle algorithm to improve latency for small packets.
+Disables Nagle's algorithm to improve latency for small packets.

-Note that for applications that send large packets, or need to transfer a lot of data, this can reduce total bandwidth.
+**Note:** For applications that send large packets or need to transfer a lot of data, this can decrease the total available bandwidth.